Changes to PSSap and PSSap Ancillary are here!

-On 27 August, the Government passed changes that will allow more flexibility for PSS, CSS and PSSap customers.
+Last year, the Government passed changes that will allow more flexibility for PSS, CSS and PSSap customers.
 These changes came into effect from 7 March 2021.

 Here’s a summary: